Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet

+The transition temperature to the 1/2-plateau phase at 34~T, $T_{\rm p}$, is higher than $T_{\rm N}$ at zero field, suggesting the stabilization of collinear spin configuration by thermal fluctuations \cite{2019_Ros}.
+This trend cannot be reproduced by the pure SP model ($\eta = 1$), as shown in Fig.~6 in Ref.~\cite{2021_Aoy}.
+This discrepancy can be resolved by considering the extended model that incorporates the additional BP contributions.
+Figure~\ref{Fig4}(b) shows the calculated specific heat at several $h$ values for Eq.~\eqref{Eq5} with $b = 0.2$ and $\eta = 0.6$.
+The transition temperature to the three-up--one-down LRO phase at $h/J=4.0$ is higher than that to the (canted) 2:2 LRO phase at $h/J = 0$ and 2.2.
+The corresponding specific-heat peak at $h/J=4.0$ is also the sharpest, supporting the validity of the choice $\eta = 0.6$ for reproducing the experimentally observed specific-heat behavior.

-In CdCr$_{2}$O$_{4}$, the negative thermal expansion (NTE) was reported on the low-field side of the 1/2-plateau phase at 30~T, accompanied by a discontinuous jump in thermal expansion at the transition to the paramagnetic phase \cite{2019_Ros}.
+Finally, we turn to the negative thermal expansion (NTE) that emerges in the 1/2-plateau phase.
+A previous thermal expansion measurement in CdCr$_{2}$O$_{4}$ reported the NTE on the low-field side of the 1/2-plateau phase at 30~T, accompanied by a discontinuous jump in thermal expansion at the transition to the paramagnetic phase \cite{2019_Ros}.
 These behaviors are well reproduced by our extended SLC model for intermediate $\eta$ values with $b = 0.2$ at $h/J = 3.7$ (close to $h_{\rm c1}$) [Fig.~\ref{Fig3}(b)].
 In Ref.~\cite{2019_Ros}, the NTE is attributed to a negative change in magnetization with temperature, i.e., ${\partial m}/{\partial T} < 0$, arising from a nearly localized band of spin excitations in the 1/2-plateau phase.
-Our MC simulations indicate that the temperature range exhibiting NTE approximately corresponds to the region where either the 3-up--1-down LRO phase or the spin-liquid plateau phase emerges.
-We also theoretically predict that, on the high-field side of the 1/2-plateau phase, the system exhibits positive thermal expansion down to the lowest temperature (see the SM \cite{Supple}), which can be attributed to the spin-gap closing on approaching $h_{\rm c2}$.
+Our MC simulations indicate that the temperature range exhibiting NTE approximately corresponds to the region where either the three-up--one-down LRO phase or the spin-liquid plateau phase emerges.
+We also theoretically predict that, on the high-field side of the 1/2-plateau phase, the system exhibits positive thermal expansion down to the lowest temperature due to the spin-gap closing on approaching $h_{\rm c2}$ (see Fig.~S8 \cite{Supple}), although this behavior has not yet been observed experimentally.

-As proposed in Ref.~\cite{2019_Ros}, the NTE is necessarily accompanied by an enhanced MCE.
-According to thermodynamic equations, the field derivative of the sample temperature, $T(H)$, under adiabatic conditions is expressed as
+From a thermodynamic point of view, the NTE behavior is closely related to an enhanced MCE, as proposed in Ref.~\cite{2019_Ros}.
+According to thermodynamic relations, the field derivative of the sample temperature $T(H)$ under adiabatic conditions is expressed as